-- When formulating a problem, it is crucial to pick the right level of abstraction.

-- Example: Given the task of driving from New York to Boston.

-- Some possible actions...

-- depress clutch;

-- turn steering wheel right 10 degrees;

-- ... inappropriate level of abstraction.
+- When formulating a problem, it is crucial to pick the right level of abstraction. - Example: Given the task of driving from where I used live in Manhatatan to Boston. - Some possible actions... - depress clutch; - turn steering wheel right 10 degrees; - ... inappropriate level of abstraction.
 Too much irrelevant detail.

 - Better level of abstraction:

-- Take the Henry Hudson Parkway north
+- Take the FDR drive north

 - Take the Cross County turnoff

+- Merge onto the Hutchinson River Parkway

 - ... and so on.

 - Getting abstraction level right lets you focus on the specifics of problem and is one way to combat the combinatorial explosion.

-- (Tell that to Mapquest).
+- (Tell that to Mapquest/Google Maps).